Electronic Billing

 Within 15 working days from receipt of an accepted electronic bill, the claims administrator must send the provider an electronic EOR—much faster than the whopping 30 calendar days allowed to claims administrators to remit a paper EOR after receipt of a paper bill.
 This electronic EOR is known as an 835 file and will only be received for bills that were accepted by the claims administrator in Step 2.

 If a claims administrator doesn’t fully reimburse for services or incorrectly denies payment, providers can file an appeal with the claims administrator.
-For more information on Filing a Request for Second Review, please review DaisyBill’s articles on the Disputed Payment Appeal Process and Reasons to File a Request for Second Review.
+For more information on Filing a Request for Second Review, please review daisyBill’s articles on the Disputed Payment Appeal Process and Reasons to File a Request for Second Review.

 Behind the Scenes

-Generally speaking, providers and claims administrators cannot transmit or receive the various required electronic files—the 837, 275, 277, and 835—that underpin electronic billing, so each hires a third party like DaisyBill to manage electronic billing on their behalf.
+Generally speaking, providers and claims administrators cannot transmit or receive the various required electronic files—the 837, 275, 277, and 835—that underpin electronic billing, so each hires a third party like daisyBill to manage electronic billing on their behalf.
 These third parties, known as EDI agents, help providers compliantly submit and process electronic bills according to the three steps outlined above.

-As an EDI agent hired by a provider, DaisyBill submits compliant e-bills (837s) with supporting documents (275s) to the EDI agent hired by a claims administrator.
-The claims administrator’s EDI agent, in turn, sends DaisyBill either the accepted or rejected acknowledgements (277s) and sends DaisyBill electronic EORs (835s) for compliant bills.
+As an EDI agent hired by a provider, daisyBill submits compliant e-bills (837s) with supporting documents (275s) to the EDI agent hired by a claims administrator.
+The claims administrator’s EDI agent, in turn, sends daisyBill either the accepted or rejected acknowledgements (277s) and sends daisyBill electronic EORs (835s) for compliant bills.

 Additional Information